 The Hawai'i Tourism Authority has created informational resources to help answer any questions you may have about the status and impact of the Kilauea volcano on Hawai'i Island.
 Click here for the most up-to-date information from the Hawaii Tourism Authority.
+Hawaii Tourism Authority has also put together a reference guide for visitors coming to Hawaii Island, Island of Hawaii – Kilauea Quick Facts and Infographic for answers to frequently asked questions about the current eruption, its location and how to enjoy the island of Hawaii.

 View Map of Hawai'i Island for reference.

-As dramatic video footage is shown daily from the island of Hawaii of lava flowing, new fissures opening and ash plumes, Hawaii Governor David Ige reassured people worldwide that Kilauea volcano is being closely monitored and stated emphatically: "Travel is safe to the Hawaiian Islands."
+As dramatic video footage is shown from the island of Hawaii of lava flowing, new fissures opening and ash plumes, Hawaii Governor David Ige reassured people worldwide that Kilauea volcano is being closely monitored and stated emphatically: "Travel is safe to the Hawaiian Islands."

 None of the Hawaiian Islands are affected by Kilauea volcano except a remote area on the island of Hawaii's east side and the Kilauea Summit.
 Out of the island's 4,028 square miles, only a remote area of less than 10 square miles is affected - Leilani Estates and Lanipuna Gardens Subdivisions in Puna, on the island's east side.
 The district of Puna is approximately 500 square miles, or half the size of Rhode Island.
 This is more than 100 driving miles away from the western Kona Coast, where the Royal Kona Resort is located.
 This is the area furthest from the current activity.